firatsertgoz/flappy/README.md

-# Flappy bird implementation on WASM with Brevy
+# Flappy bird

+ Implementation on WASM with Brevy.
+Intended for learning purposes.